victoreeckh/Renewable_Energy_notes/pages/Exam.md

 	  collapsed:: true
 		- Intro
 			- Dhassler: past exam question about fuel cells which can use methane (CH4) and which can with adjustments, and which cant. #Hydrogen_EX
 			- Second question a graph of LCOE for PV and wind was given.
+				- What is LCOE
+					- ((646fb863-d1ec-428a-9bae-255c696dd80f))
+				- what is WACC
+					- *Opportunity cost of capital*
+				- why does LCOE curves go down for PV and wind
+					- *Technological Advancements: Advances in solar panel and wind turbine technologies have significantly increased their efficiency and energy output -> increases denominator*
+						- *Also caused by learning curve effect*
+						- *Driven by subsidies, tax incentives and other policies*
+					- *Economies of Scale: The increasing deployment of solar and wind power installations worldwide has led to economies of scale.
+As the manufacturing and installation volumes have risen, the costs associated with producing solar panels and wind turbines have decreased.*
+						- *Capital expense (annuity) will decrease*
+					- *Learning curve effect: cumulative experience and production volume, the costs of renewable energy technologies tend to decrease*
+						- *e.g. O&M will decrease*
+					- *No or little cost of carbon, cost of fuel*
+				- why is LCOE dependent of WACC
+					- LCOE is the average price
-What is LCOE, what is WACC, why does LCOE curves go down for PV and wind, why is LCOE dependent of WACC, what are the green diamonds on the graph?
-What is missing on the right hand side graph? #intro_EX
+				- what are the green diamonds on the graph?
+What is missing on the right hand side graph? #intro_EX -
-				-
 		- Solar PV #PV_EX
 		  collapsed:: true